almazyadn/DiamondPricePrediction/README.md

 ## 🛠️ Technologies Used
 * **Language:** Python
+* **Environment:** Jupyter Notebook
 * **Libraries:** Pandas, NumPy, Scikit-Learn, Matplotlib, Seaborn
 * **Techniques:** Data Preprocessing, Exploratory Data Analysis (EDA), Regression Modeling, Feature Engineering

 ## 📂 Repository Structure
+* `Diamond_Price_Prediction.ipynb`: The main Jupyter Notebook containing the full pipeline—from exploratory data analysis (EDA) and data preprocessing to model training and evaluation.
 * `/data`: Contains the original `diamonds.csv` and the cleaned `Preprocessed_datasets.csv`.
-* `/docs`: Contains the final academic project report detailing our methodology and model evaluations.
+* `/docs`: Contains the comprehensive academic project report and the final presentation slides detailing our methodology and model evaluations.
-* `model.ipynb`: (Update this to the actual name of your code file) The Jupyter Notebook containing the data pipeline and machine learning models.

 ## 📊 Dataset
 The dataset includes features such as: